-Rate Schedule - Wastewater Facility Charges .79 Treatment Plant Operating Summary .80 Ten Largest Customers .83 Ten Largest Employers .84 Comparison of Treated Flow to Billed Flow .85 Number of Employees by Identifiable Activity .86 O 1 THER SUPPLEMENTAL SECTION (UNAUDITED) Summary of Primary Bonded Debt Service .89 Budgetary Comparison Schedule Notes to Budgetary Comparison Schedule .91 Schedule of Revenues, Expenses and Debt Service for Operations .93 Objective Classification of Departmental Expenses for Operations .94 Denartment Summary of Expenses 96
+STATISTICAL SECTION (UNAUDITED)

+Index to Statistical Section

+Demographic and Other Miscellaneous Statistics

+Schedule of Operating Revenues, Expenses, Net Position by Component and Debt Service Expenses82

+Objective Classification of Departmental Expenses for Operations

+Ratios of Outstanding Debt by Type

+Rate Schedule - Wastewater Treatment Charges

+Rate Schedule - Wastewater Facility Charges

+Treatment Plant Operating Summary

+Ten Largest Customers

+Ten Largest Employers

+Comparison of Treated Flow to Billed Flow93

+Number of Employees by Identifiable Activity94

+OTHER SUPPLEMENTAL SECTION (UNAUDITED)

+Index to Other Supplemental Section 97

+Summary of Primary Bonded Debt Service 9 8

+Budgetary Comparison Schedule 99

+Notes to Budgetary Comparison Schedule 100

+Schedule of Revenues, Expenses and Debt Service for Operations 101

+Objective Classification of Departmental Expenses for Operations 102

+Department Summary of Expenses 104

+October 23, 2023

-November 14, 2022 Hampton Roads Sanitation District Commission Virginia Beach, Virginia
+To the Hampton Roads Sanitation District (HRSD) Board of Commissioners and Our Customers:

-Dear Commissioners:
+We are pleased to submit this Annual Comprehensive Financial Report for the fiscal year ended June 30, 2023.
 Political subdivisions of the Commonwealth of Virginia are required to publish a complete set of audited financial statements.
-This report fulfills that requirement for the fiscal year ended June 30, 2022.
+This report fulfills that requirement.

-Hampton Roads Sanitation District's (HRSD) management assumes full responsibility for the completeness and reliability of the information contained in this report, based on a comprehensive framework of internal control it has established for this purpose.
+Management assumes full responsibility for the completeness and reliability of the information contained in this report, based on a comprehensive framework of internal control it has established for this purpose.
 Because the cost of internal control should not exceed anticipated benefits, the objective is to provide reasonable, rather than absolute, assurance that the financial statements are free of material misstatements.

-Cherry Bekaert LLP, Certified Public Accountants, has issued an unmodified ("clean") opinion on HRSD's financial statements for the year ended June 30, 2022.
+Cherry Bekaert LLP, Certified Public Accountants, has issued an unmodified ("clean") opinion on HRSD's financial statements for the year ended June 30, 2023.
 The independent auditors' report is located at the front of the financial section of this report.

-Management's Discussion and Analysis (MD&A) immediately follows the Report of Independent Auditor and provides a narrative introduction, overview and analysis of the basic financial statements.
+Management's Discussion and Analysis (MD&A) immediately follows the independent auditors' report and provides a narrative introduction, overview, and analysis of the basic financial statements.
 The MD&A, which complements this letter of transmittal, should be read in conjunction with it.